Jay-Pon/NewsBot/README.md

 # NewsBot
 Gathers and displays the most recent news

-Aakash made a successful edit
+Aakash made a successful edit that was horrifying